-There is the flexibility facility, which can allow up to 10% of the funding in this priority to be used for related ESF-type activity.
-We envisage using this to support limited training activities associated with the development of new research and learning facilities, research and technology development in key sectors (such as the training of key research staff).
+There is the flexibility facility, which can allow up to 10% of the funding in this priority to be used for related ESF-type expenditure.
+Where necessary, it is envisaged that this will only be used to support limited training activities associated with the development of new research and learning facilities, research and technology development in key sectors (such as the training of key research staff).
 The flexibility could be applied in cases where the supported activity would not warrant a full-scale application to the ESF Programme as the support to be provided would be limited.
+It is anticipated that this flexibility will not be used extensively, but only to support limited project activity.
+The use of the facility will be exceptional and will only represent a small share of any single project's costs.
+Projects would need to provide clear justification for the need to include ESF-type expenditure.